Bad Bunny

 Bad Bunny has experience in acting.
 In 2021, he appeared in the action comedy "Bullet Train" starring Brad Pitt and in the Netflix series "Narcos: Mexico".

-Additionally, there were reports that Bad Bunny would join the Marvel Cinematic Universe, taking on the role of Peter Parker's partner, a wrestler named El Muerto.
-The release was set for January 2024 but later disappeared from the company's premiere schedule.
+There were also reports that Bad Bunny would join the Marvel Cinematic Universe, taking on the role of Peter Parker's partner, a wrestler named El Muerto.
+The release was originally set for January 2024 but later disappeared from the company's premiere schedule.
 In September 2023, the musician admitted he's no longer involved in the film's production.

 Bad Bunny in 'Bullet Train'